-If you are an importer or exporter or a traveler entering or leaving Cambodia this page provides an overview of what you need to do in order to Import and Export goods or merchandise.
-Select an option from the table of contents below to view information related to importing goods into or exporting goods out of Cambodia.
+If you are a trader importing or exporting or traveling to or leaving Cambodia, this page will help you understand what you need to import or export goods or products.
+You can choose from the table of contents below to view information related to importing or exporting goods from Cambodia.

 Commercial Imports and Exports